Better perspective leads to better decisions.

 For years, I’ve believed that creativity is not separate from leadership, strategy, innovation, or meaningful work.
 It is part of how people process experience, expand perception, build connection, and imagine new possibilities.

-As we grow older, we can become more conscious of how the rhythm makes us feel as the beats are being stitched together.
-It’s how we feel when we’ve had a morning full of meetings, glance at the clock and notice that we won’t have time to stop for lunch.
-It’s that feeling around 7pm that we’re running out of time again.
+As we grow older, we can become more conscious of how the rhythm of our life makes us feel as the beats are being stitched together.
+The rhythm is how we feel when we’ve rushed through a full morning of meetings, glance at the clock and notice that we won’t have no time to stop for lunch or make a personal call.
+It’s that feeling around 7pm that we’re running out of time before today ends and another day begins.

-I relished being a business-minded, analytical, problem-solving professional, but I also wanted to be a successful creative artist.
-It felt as if each side was preventing me from moving full speed ahead in those respective directions.
+I relished being a business-minded, analytical, problem-solving professional, but I also longed to be a successful creative artist.
+It felt as if each side - my lawyer side and my artsy side - was preventing me from moving full speed ahead in either of those respective directions.
 Forging ahead with one side didn’t feel right when it would cause me to abandon the other.
 What was my career without the balancing effect of music and creativity?

 My Chat with Rice University’s Graduate School of Business